adobe/log-parser/README.md

 You can provide additional information such as:
 * `--fileFilter` : The wildcard used for selecting the log files.
 The default value is *.log
 * `--reportType` : The format of the report.
-The allowed values are currently HTML & CSV.
+The allowed values are currently HTML, JSON & CSV.
 The default value is HTML
 * `--reportFileName` : The name of the report file.
 By default, this is the name of the Parse Definition name suffixed with '-export'
 * `--reportName` : The report title as show in an HTML report.
 By default, the title includes the Parse Definition name